QuantEcon/lecture-source-py/source/rst/python_essentials.rst

     for i in range(len(x_values)):
         print(x_values[i] * x_values[i])

-When you compare these two alternatives, you can see why the first one is preferred
+When you compare these two alternatives, you can see why the first one is preferred.

-Python provides some facilities to simplify looping without indices
+Python provides some facilities to simplify looping without indices.

-One is ``zip()``, which is used for stepping through pairs from two sequences
+One is ``zip()``, which is used for stepping through pairs from two sequences.

 For example, try running the following code